Posted by Sarah Whitman on Monday, February 27, 2017 - 09:00

 Designers have an extra challenge when crafting a resume: It has to not only include killer content, but also look great.
 The following tips will help your graphic design resume stand out for all the right reasons.

 While technology has changed the way graphic designers approach portfolios and job interviews, one thing has remained the same: the need for a standout resume.
 Whether it’s digital or paper, there are still some basic rules — some old and some new — that will help your document rise to the top.
-Consider this your ultimate graphic design resume tip sheet.
+No matter where you are in your career, consider this your ultimate graphic design resume tip sheet.

 Customize your content.
 Your graphic design resume should be tailored for each job you seek.
 Keep a master version that includes all of your work history and accomplishments, and pick and choose those that are most pertinent each time you apply for a new position.
 For example, for one job you might play up your mastery of specialized software; while for another you spotlight your stellar client communication abilities.

 Provide proof.
-An OK resume lists what you know how to do.
-A great resume shows how you do it.
-Think about the skills you leveraged in past positions and include power verbs to explain how you used those talents to benefit your employer.
+Don't list what you do; show how you do it.
+Think about the skills you leveraged in past positions and include power verbs to explain how you used those talents to benefit your employer or clients.

 Focus on numbers.
 It can be difficult for creatives to shift from thinking conceptually to zeroing in on hard data.
 But hiring managers want to see the results of your work, and the more measurable the better.
 Sales statistics, response rates, fundraising figures and other quantifiable information will grab attention and show that you’re a results-oriented employee.